-- 5.1 All internal plumbing and drainage works must be designed and constructed in accordance with the approved plans (refer to condition 2.1), Capricorn Municipal Development Guidelines, Water Supply (Safety and Reliability) Act 2008, Plumbing and Drainage Act 2002, Council's Plumbing and Drainage Policies and the provisions of a Development Permit for Plumbing and Drainage Works. - 5.2 The development must be connected to Council's reticulated sewerage and water networks. - 5.3 The existing sewerage and water connection point(s) must be retained, and upgraded if necessary, to service the development. - 5.4 Internal Plumbing and Sanitary Drainage of existing buildings must be contained within the lot it serves. - 5.5 Adequate domestic and fire-fighting protection must be provided to the development, and must be certified by a hydraulic engineer or other suitably qualified person. - 5.6 The proposed development must be provided with a master meter at the development site boundary and sub-meters for each sole occupancy building in accordance with the Queensland Plumbing and Drainage Code and Council's Sub-metering Policy. - 5.7 All internal plumbing and sanitary drainage works must be completely independent for each unit/tenancy. - 5.8 Sewer connections and water meter boxes located within trafficable areas must be raised or lowered to suit the finished surface levels and must be provided with heavy duty trafficable lids. - 5.9 Alteration or relocation of internal sanitary drainage works associated with the existing building must be in accordance with regulated work under the Plumbing and Drainage Act 2002. - 5.10 Alteration, disconnection or relocation of internal plumbing and sanitary drainage works associated with the existing building must be in accordance with regulated work under the Plumbing and Drainage Act 2002 and Council's Plumbing and Drainage Policies.
+- 5.1 All internal plumbing and drainage works must be designed and constructed in accordance with the approved plans (refer to condition 2.1), Capricorn Municipal Development Guidelines, Water Supply (Safety and Reliability) Act 2008, Plumbing and Drainage Act 2018, Council's Plumbing and Drainage Policies and the provisions of a Development Permit for Plumbing and Drainage Works. - 5.2 The development must be connected to Council's reticulated sewerage and water networks. - 5.3 The existing sewerage and water connection point(s) must be retained, and upgraded if necessary, to service the development. - 5.4 Alteration or relocation of internal sanitary drainage works associated with the existing building must be in accordance with regulated work under the Plumbing and Drainage Act 2018. - 5.5 Adequate domestic and firefighting protection must be provided to the development, and must be certified by a hydraulic engineer or other suitably qualified person.